 I was born and grew up in Philadelphia, where I spent countless hours reading and volunteering in the Free Library of Philadelphia.
 My favorite childhood book was E.B.
 White’s Charlotte’s Web, and to this day it inspires me, since the character of Charlotte is a writer like I am—though she writes her words in her spider web and I write them on my computer.

 I went to Cornell University where I first started learning about ecology and the environment.
 I live in California and discovered my deep love for the ocean on many trips with my children to visit the Monterey Bay Aquarium and Monterey Bay National Marine Sanctuary, which led me to write several ocean books.
 Into the A, B, Sea: An Ocean Alphabet has sold more than a quarter million copies.
-My newest book, Beauty and the Beak:How Science, Technology and a 3D-Printed Beak Rescued a Bald Eagle, is the true story of Beauty the bald eagle who was shot, rescued and received a pioneering prosthetic beak.
+My newest book, Beauty and the Beak:How Science, Technology and a 3D-Printed Beak Rescued a Bald Eagle, is the award winning true story of Beauty the bald eagle who was shot, rescued and received a pioneering prosthetic beak.

 I read as much as I can from first thing in the morning until bedtime, especially about animals, science, history, and cultures around the world.
 I also love to walk near my home in a beautiful place that has many kinds of wild birds, including herons, egrets, hawks, vultures, pelicans, and sometimes even bald eagles!
 This is where I saw my first bald eagle soaring in the wild, a breathtaking experience.